PAVAN-KALYAN-KANTE/PAVAN-KALYAN-KANTE/README.md

 ## Hi, I am a ReactJS/Frontend Developer 👩‍💻

-🔭 Currently I am actively looking for a full-time React Developer job .
+🔭 Currently I am a looking for a full-time React Developer job .
 I'm Studying 4th Btech IT at GVPCE.
-I'm interested in working as a full-time React Developer.With expertise in React, I am working in MERN stack & TypeScript.
+I'm interested in working as a full-time React Developer With expertise in React.
+I am Practising  MERN stack & TypeScript.

 🌱 I like to build websites and web applications in JavaScript, React to solve real Business problems.
 Other skills on my bucket list for coming months are Rreading documentations and blogs.🙂